Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Abstract

 \section{Abstract}

-Surrogate variables in electronic health records (EHR) play an important role in biomedical studies due to the scarcity or absence of chart-reviewed gold standard labels, under which supervised methods only using labeled data poorly perform poorly.
-Meanwhile, synthesizing multi-site EHR data is crucial for powerful and generalizable statistical learning but encounters the privacy constraint that individual-level data is not allowed to be transferred from the local sites, known as DataSHIELD \citep{wolfson2010datashield}.
-In this paper, we develop a novel approach named SASH for {\bf S}urrogate-{\bf A}ssisted and data-{\bf S}hielding {\bf H}igh-dimensional integrative regression.
-SASH leverages sizable unlabeled data with EHR surrogates predictive of the response from multiple local sites to assist the training with labeled data and largely improve statistical efficiency.
-It first extracts a preliminary supervised estimator to realize convex training of a regularized single index model for the surrogate at each local site and then aggregates the fitted local models for accurate learning of the target outcome model.
-It protects individual-level information from the local sites through summary-statistics-based data aggregation.
-We show that under mild conditions, our method attains substantially lower estimation error rates than the supervised or local semi-supervised methods, as well as the asymptotic equivalence to the ideal individual patient data pooled estimator (IPD) only available in the absence of privacy constraints.
-Through simulation studies, we demonstrate that SASH outperforms all existing supervised or SS federated approaches and performs closely to IPD.
-Finally, we apply our method to develop a high dimensional genetic risk model for type II diabetes using large-scale biobank data sets from UK Biobank and Mass General Brigham, where only a small fraction of subjects from the latter has been labeled via chart reviewing.
+Surrogate variables play an important role in various fields due to the scarcity or absence of gold-standard labels.
+We develop a novel approach named SASH for {\bf S}urrogate-{\bf A}ssisted and data-{\bf S}hielding {\bf H}igh-dimensional integrative regression.
+It is a semi-supervised approach that efficiently leverages sizable unlabeled samples with error-prone surrogate outcomes from multiple local sites to improve model estimation using the small gold-labeled sample.
+To facilitate stable and efficient knowledge extraction from the surrogates, our method first obtains a preliminary supervised estimator, and then uses it to assist in training a regularized single-index model (SIM) for the surrogates.
+Interestingly, through a chain of convex and properly penalized sparse regressions that approximate the SIM loss using bias correction, our method avoids the problem of local minima in the SIM, and fully eliminates the impact of the preliminary estimator's excessive error.
+In addition, it protects individual-level information through the aggregation of summary statistics from local sites, leveraging a similar idea of bias-corrected approximation.
+Through simulation studies, we demonstrate that our method outperforms existing approaches.
+Finally, we apply our method to develop a genetic risk model for type 2 diabetes using large-scale data sets from UK and Mass General Brigham biobanks, where only a small fraction of subjects in one site are labeled through manual chart review.